uDeanexe/uDeanexe/README.md

 - Backend performance optimization
 - Clean and structured architecture
 - Additionally, I use Python for automation and internal tooling development.
+-I also have foundational knowledge in frontend technologies such as HTML, CSS, JavaScript, and TypeScript.

+I am continuously learning and improving my skills in backend development and related technologies.
+Currently exploring frontend fundamentals to better understand full-stack workflows.

 I aim to build systems that are stable, efficient, and ready for long-term growth.